xuchun725/stat679work/hw2/readme.md

 Help on function merge in module merge:

 merge(temperatureFile, energyFile, outputFile='', append=False)
-    Merge data from temperature file and energy file. keep all information in temperature file
+    Merge data from temperature file and energy file: keep all information in temperature file
-        match energy value to temperature value to the nearst time devide energy values by 1000 and write them in an additional column
+        match the energy value for a particular time with the temperature value logged just before that time divide energy values by 1000 and write them in an additional column

     Arguments:
         temperatureFile: csv format; 3 columns(#, Date Time, Temperature)